Explainable LP-MPC: Shadow Price Contributions Reveal MV-CV Pairings: Results and Discussion

-On an industrial controller (30 MVs, 63 CVs), we extracted the historical square active constraint sets, $\mathcal{A}_1, \mathcal{A}_2, \cdots, \mathcal{A}_N$ for an arbitrary 200-day window and evaluated the MV-CV pairings for each control interval.
-The truncated results (6 of 30 MVs) are presented in Table \ref{tab:mv_pairings} to conceptually illustrate how to visualize the pairings.
+First, we demonstrate how historical pairings can be visualized in practice.
+On an industrial controller (30 MVs, 63 CVs), we extracted the historical square active constraint sets, $\mathcal{A}_1, \mathcal{A}_2, \cdots, \mathcal{A}_N$ for an arbitrary 200-day window and evaluated the MV-CV pairings for all 1-minute control intervals.
+The truncated results (6 of 30 MVs) are presented in Table \ref{tab:mv_pairings} to illustrate key concepts without loss of generality.
+Each MV row contains three main columns $\mathcal{S}_1, \mathcal{S}_2, \mathcal{S}_3$ representing the top 3 historical CV pairings for that MV.
+The pairings are arranged in descending order across each row based on the percentage of time the MV-CV pair was found in historical data.
+For example, the first row informs us that MV2 is almost always unconstrained and paired with CV2 at its high limit, 99.4\% of the time.
+The fifth row informs us that MV17 is almost always constrained at its low limit and not paired with a CV, 96.5\% of the time.